Mayingila Nzuzi Mata

-Mayingila Nzuzi Mata (born 17 May 1994), also known as Kévin Nzuzi Mata, is a professional footballer who plays as a forward for China League One club Shenzhen Juniors.
+Mayingila Nzuzi Mata (born 17 May 1994), also known as Kévin Nzuzi Mata, is a professional footballer who plays as a forward for RAEC Mons.
 Born in France, he represented the DR Congo U20 national team.

 Early life

 Nzuzi Mata was born in the 18th arrondissement of Paris to parents who were both born in Léopoldville, Belgian Congo.
 He acquired French nationality on 6 December 2000 through the collective effect of his parents' naturalization.

 Club career

 Nzuzi Mata began his career with Chamois Niortais, where he made five appearances in Ligue 2 during the 2014–15 season.
 He went on to join FC Chambly on a one-year deal in the summer of 2015, after being released by Niort.

 In June 2016, he signed a professional contract with Paris Saint-Germain to play with the reserve team in Championnat de France Amateur.

 In the summer of 2017 he moved to Boulogne-Billancourt in Championnat National 2 and in 2018 he joined Dunkerque in Championnat National.

 In July 2019, he signed for Red Star.
 There, he made 17 appearances in which he failed to score.

 In August 2020, it was announced that N'Zuzi Mata had signed a one-year contract with the option of an additional year with Belgian First Division B club RWDM.

 In January 2024, he signed for Chinese Super League club Nantong Zhiyun.